 In a nutshell, Wrongful Termination is described as being fired from your job for an illegal cause.

 Here are a few common examples of wrongful termination in California:

 Unfair firing occurs when an employee is threatened or discriminated against and reports it to the employer, who then fires the employee.

 Employees in California are shielded from discrimination under both state and federal law.
 The Fair Employment Housing Act (FEHA), the California Family Rights Act (CFRA), and the New Parent Leave Act are among these statutes (NPLA).

 Types of Workplace Discrimination

 All workers should be classified fairly or paid solely on the basis of merit and achievement.
 There are also regulations in place to prevent discrimination against workers based on protected characteristics.
 Unfortunately, this is often insufficient to ensure a secure working atmosphere.
-An Employment Lawyer may be able to assist you in seeking restitution if you are unable to fulfill your job duties as a result of the prejudice you have experienced.
+A California Employment Attorney For Wrongful Termination may be able to assist you in seeking restitution if you are unable to fulfill your job duties as a result of the prejudice you have experienced.

 Discrimination is prohibited on the grounds of the following categories:

 2. Retaliation for contesting a pay or overtime dispute

 Wage conflicts can also lead to an employee being fired without cause.
 This suggests that an employee complained about their salaries not being paid, and the employer fired the employee for doing so.